 The national statement of joint working explains the broad responsibilities of key national organisations in working together towards the commencement of the Act on 6 April 2016.
 The accompanying diagram illustrates some of the key delivery milestones.

-Under the banner of Getting in on the Act, this Information and Learning Hub has been designed to be your one-stop-shop for the wide range of resources that will be produced as part of this initiative.
-Over time, the Hub will include training materials in different formats to help social care professionals implement the legislation in their day-to-day work.
+Under the banner of Getting in on the Act, this Information and Learning Hub has been designed to be your one-stop-shop for the wide range of resources that are being produced as part of this initiative.
+The Hub includes training materials in different formats to help social care professionals implement the legislation in their day-to-day work.

-The Hub will be updated constantly, with new information and learning materials being added.
-So, please check regularly to see what’s new.
+The Hub is updated constantly with new information and learning materials.
+So please check regularly to see what’s new.

-To find out about the kinds of resources you can expect to see and when they are due to be ready and available from the Hub, see our timeline infographic.
+To find out about the resources currently available, you can download the Hub Prospectus.
+You can find out more about the resources you can expect to see and when they are due to be available on the Hub in our timeline infographic.

-This Hub and the resources it will include, is an example of co-production at work, with a range of partners working with the Care Council to implement the project.
+This Hub and its resources are an example of co-production at work, with a range of partners working with the Care Council to implement the project.
 A Strategic Advisory Group has been set up to advise on priorities, bring a range of stakeholder perspectives to the table and assist with implementing agreed project plans.

 Most importantly, the group is there to ensure we work in strong partnership to develop a robust and effective training plan that meets the needs of a diverse workforce.
 The group meets regularly and includes representation from the Care Council for Wales; the Association of Directors of Social Services (ADSS) Cymru; Care Forum Wales; Care and Social Services Inspectorate Wales (CSSIW); Children in Wales; the Social Services Improvement Agency (SSIA) Cymru; Wales Council for Voluntary Action (WCVA); Welsh Government; Welsh Local Government Association (WLGA); and the Welsh NHS Confederation.